Narcissistic injury: Signals of narcissistic injury

-A narcissistic injury will oftentimes not be noticeable at first sight.
+A narcissistic injury will oftentimes not be noticeable by the subject at first sight.
 Narcissistic injuries, or narcissistic wounds, are likely a result of criticism, loss, or even a sense of abandonment.
 Those diagnosed with narcissistic personality disorder will come off as excessively defensive and attacking when facing any sort of criticism.
 While the average person would likely react by expressing vulnerability, a person dealing with a narcissistic wound will do the opposite, causing them to come off as narcissistic, despite feeling hurt inside.
 The reaction of a narcissistic injury is a cover-up for the real feelings of one who faces these problems.

 To others, a narcissistic injury may seem as if the person is gaslighting or turning the issue back onto the other person.
 A person may come off as manipulative and aggressive because they refuse to accept anything they are told that they do not want to hear.
-It is important for those dealing with narcissistic wounds to make it clear to those who they attack with their words that this is indeed a disorder, rather than an act of insult towards another person.
+It is important for those dealing with narcissistic wounds to make it clear to those whom they attack with their words that this is indeed a disorder, even when it takes the form of an insult towards another person.

-Children who are taught that failure leads to less love and affection are more likely to become obsessed with perfection and furthermore are more likely to develop narcissistic personality disorder.
-The importance of self love and unconditional love need to be stressed when raising children to show them that their feelings are always valid, no matter the situation, nor how well or poorly they perform.
+Children who are taught that failure leads to less love and affection are more likely to become obsessed with perfection and are more likely to develop narcissistic personality disorder.
+The importance of self-love and unconditional love when raising children can help show them that their feelings are valid, no matter the situation, and regardless of how well or poorly they perform.

 Sigmund Freud's concept of what in his last book he called "early injuries to the self (injuries to narcissism)" was subsequently extended by a wide variety of psychoanalysts.
-Karl Abraham saw the key to adult depressions in the childhood experience of a blow to narcissism through the loss of narcissistic supply.
+Karl Abraham saw the key to adult depression in the childhood experience of a blow to narcissism through the loss of narcissistic supply.
 Otto Fenichel confirmed the importance of narcissistic injury in depressives and expanded such analyses to include borderline personalities.

-Edmund Bergler emphasized the importance of infantile omnipotence in narcissism, and the rage that follows any blow to that sense of narcissistic omnipotence; Annie Reich stressed how a feeling of shame-fueled rage, when a blow to narcissism exposed the gap between one's ego ideal and reality; while Jacques Lacan linked Freud on the narcissistic wound to Lacan on the narcissistic mirror stage.
+Edmund Bergler emphasized the importance of infantile omnipotence in narcissism, and the rage that follows any blow to that sense of narcissistic omnipotence; Annie Reich stressed how a feeling of shame fueled rage, when a blow to narcissism exposed the gap between one's ego ideal and reality; while Jacques Lacan linked Freud on the narcissistic wound to Lacan on the narcissistic mirror stage.

 Finally, object relations theory highlights rage against early environmental failures that left patients feeling bad about themselves when childhood omnipotence was too abruptly challenged.